The simple and

-With Eva’s ease-of-use, compact size and 6 degrees of freedom, it’s the perfect robot for manufacturers of all sizes
+With Eva’s ease-of-use, compact size and 6 degrees of freedom, it’s the perfect robot for small operations

 Which applications can Eva automate?

 Eva is able to automate a number of lightweight (<1.25kg) pick and place applications, allowing teams to remove bottlenecks, optimise workflows and run additional operational shifts without increasing costs.
-It’s best suited for highly repetitive processes that don’t require skilled staff to perform.
+It’s best suited for highly repetitive processes.

 - Move parts weighing over 1.25kg

-- Weld, screw, drill, unpackage foods or any other applications requiring cleanroom specs and high temperature/high humidity operating environments
+- Weld, screw, drill, unpackage foods or any other applications requiring high temperature/high humidity operating environments

 Connectivity and set-up